rippled

 Pass the CMake variable CMAKE_BUILD_TYPE

-and make sure it matches the build_type
+and make sure it matches the one of the build_type

-setting you chose in the previous step.
+settings you chose in the previous step.

 Multi-config generators: